Ilymo/TheFinder/project/README.md

 If the `movie`or `anime`variable is empty, it will render `noresult.html` and display the message **"Sorry but there is no result :("**

-Else, it will render `result.html`, pass in the `movie`or `anime` variable and display them into cards.
+Else, it will render `result.html`, pass in the `movie` or `anime` variable and display them into cards.

 **For reference research:**
-- Check if `reference`has been submited.
+- Check if `reference` has been submited, also check if `year` and `rate` has been submited.
 - Get the reference with `request.args.get("reference")` and store the value into `reference` variable.
-- Execute SQLite query with `reference`as name, get associated genre and store them into `tags`variable.
+- Execute SQLite query with `reference` as name, get associated genre and store them into `tags`variable.
 - Get the year with `request.args.get("year")`and store the value into `year` variable.
 - Get the rate with `request.args.get("rate")`and store the value into `rate` variable.
 - Separate tags and remove "," with `str.split(tags[0]["Genre"].replace(",", ""))` from `tags` variable and store them into `unique_tag` list.